Technology8 min read

 Additionally, we need to add an extra permission to the Build Agent in order to allow Logging build steps and errors.
 Navigate to IAM & Admin and click the edit button next to the cloudbuild.gserviceaccount.com account.
 Add the Cloud Build Logging Service Account role and then Save your changes.

-roles and permissions
+roles and permissions.png

 Docker Setup

 Now that our Trigger has been configured, let's configure the Docker image.
 Head over to your code and create a file at the same level as your package.json.
-Call it Dockerfile and paste the following code inside;
+Call it Dockerfile and paste the following code inside:

 If you're a pro at Docker you probably know what's going on.
 If you're new, however, this might all seem a bit overwhelming.
 In a nutshell, we are telling Docker to download the necessary packages using Yarn.
 Then we build the project and set the environment to Production.
 The build process creates a folder called dist.
 This folder contains all the files needed to run Payload standalone.
 With these files created, we move them to a specific folder inside our Docker container and then run the server on port .